symbolism of flowers

 devotion

-ORIGIN: The rose originates in the northern hemisphere 35 million years ago (antarctic sheets first forming and Himalayas were young - big diversity and changes).
+ORIGIN: The northern hemisphere 35 million years ago (antarctic sheets first forming and Himalayas were young - big diversity and changes).

 HISTORY:

--1299-1922 - Ottoman Empire - cultivate for rose water, deserts (turkish delight), used in weddings and religious celebrations - adoration
+-1299-1922 - Ottoman Empire (Mediterranean area) - cultivated for rose water, deserts (turkish delight), used in weddings and religious celebrations - adoration

 Syria farming legacy, cultivation of the Damask rose (cultivated for it's smell), celebration, medicine, & song in Arabic: "the roses are wondering who will have them.
 I promise you, my roses, only the sweetest & the most beautiful deserve you, I tell them..."